livingdata-co/addok-cluster/README.md

 | `lon`, `lat` | Coordinates of reference position (required) | |
 | `limit` | Number of returned results | `5` |
 | `filters` | Additional filters (depend on addok config) | `{}` |

+Filter values can be provided as a string (single value) or as an array of strings (multiple values with OR logic).
+See the [Multiple filter values](#multiple-filter-values) section for more details.

 ### Options